Beata Godlewska

 Clinical Researcher, Honorary Consultant Psychiatrist

 Mood disorders are an important public health problem, which biology is not fully understood and treatments not always effective.
-Claryfying their neurobiology is an important step towards understanding predisposition and improving available treatments.
+Clarifying their neurobiology is an important step towards understanding predisposition and improving available treatments.
 Increasing an understanding of how antidepressants act on the brain in the psychological contexts opens a new range of possibilities for increasing treatment options and prediction of response.
+Apart from experimental medicine studies, I participate in running clinical trials, with the aim of developing new treatments.

 In my research I use a range of methodologies: neuropsychological testing, fMRI, MRS, MEG in various populations: currently unwell people, people at risk of depression because of the previous history of this disorder and healthy volunteers.